At a glance…

 The program begins on the second and fourth Monday of every month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 24 weeks.

-Amazigh/Berber Immersion - Atlas Mountains
+Amazigh Immersion - Atlas Mountains

-Volunteers on the Childcare project work with children from disadvantaged neighbourhoods through organizing and engaging in activities to entertain the children and help develop their cognitive skills.
+Volunteers on the Childcare project work with children from disadvantaged neighborhoods through organizing and engaging in activities to entertain the children and help develop their cognitive skills.
 Volunteers have the opportunity to work alongside local staff to design daily activities for the children, incorporating teaching Basic English, physical development activities (music and dance, theatre, toys and games), and arts and craft (painting and drawing).
 The aim of this project is for volunteers to provide underprivileged children in Marrakech with new, enriching and exciting activities.

 Special Needs Care